However, early this morning a huge fire on Queen West in Toronto destroyed several buildings including that which housed Dukes Cycle.

 Lots of fond memories of that place including buying my first suspension fork, a cutting edge 1992 RockShox Mag 21 with 6 stiction settings ranging from

-waaay too much stiction
+waaay too much stictionto

-jeezus this thing won't budge
+jeezus this thing won't budgeand on to

 In all fairness to RockShox, the thing was fairly light even by todays standards and was very nearly indestructable.
 It lasted (and worked o.k.) for around 7 years. ..but I digress.